Hoyt Corkins

 Hoyt Bricken Corkins (born December 20, 1959 in Glenwood, Alabama) is an American professional poker player.

-He has three children: Chelsei Corkins, Brittney Corkins, and Ashley Roundtre.
 Known for his softly-spoken voice and his aggressive style, Corkins has two World Series of Poker bracelets and two World Poker Tour titles.

 Early life

 He started playing at the age of 19 after receiving lessons from his father.
 He is often known by his nickname "Cowboy" as he always wears a cowboy hat and boots to the table.
 However, he has been given other nicknames, including "Mr. Move All-In" by Phil Hellmuth Jr. Many players also call him "Nightmare".
 He often wears a pair of ear plugs while playing in live poker tournaments in order to prevent other players' chatter from affecting his game.

 World Series of Poker

 Corkins won a World Series of Poker bracelet and $96,000 for winning the 1992 $5,000 Pot Limit Omaha tournament.
-In total, he has finished in the money on 26 occasions.

 In November 2005, Corkins finished second to Mike Matusow in the World Series of Poker Tournament of Champions freeroll, receiving $325,000.

 In the 2007 World Series of Poker, Corkins won the $2,500 6 Handed No Limit Hold Em event, defeating Terrence Chan and winning over $515,000, in addition to the championship bracelet.

 At the 2008 World Series of Poker Main Event, Corkins finished in 162nd place out of 6,844 entries, earning him $41,816.